Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 When all three components are present, accountability is clear.
 Everyone knows who is doing what and by when.
 The follow-up meeting can start with a simple checklist review instead of vague questions.

-AI meeting transcription fundamentally changes action item capture because it eliminates the two biggest failure points: human attention limits and ambiguity.
+AI meeting transcription eliminates the two biggest failure points in action item capture: human attention limits and ambiguity.

 Full Transcript as Source Material